berndfinger/ansible-data-type-conversion/create-list-of-filenames-from-list-of-dicts.md

 can be converted back to a list of files, as follows:

 ```
-  - name: Create a list of files from a list of dicts of directory and file names
+  - name: Create a list of files from a list of dicts of directory and file name
     set_fact:
       __fact_filenames_only: "{{ __fact_filenames_only|d([]) + [ item.file ] }}"
     loop: "{{ __fact_dir_filenames }}"